maxerling/_scheduler_frontend/README.md

 ## Reflection

 Was a fun project to work on.
 Something that I noticed with the frontend was that I was lacking a lot when it comes to the structure of code.
 Compared  to using React, it's hard to 'naturally' structure the code with just JS/TS.
 Something that I need to think about in future projects.
 Learned a lot when it comes to identifying the problem, break it down and rephrase it into something that is 'googleable'.
-More cohesive error handling instead of just returning a status code.
+Also more cohesive error handling instead of just returning a status code.

 Was using Parcel as my bundler and had some unique problems when it came to how my code was running locally compared to  my prod env.